 Up and over one pass today, some interesting weather, a wrong turn, and a moose.
 National Park regulations gave our brains a workout and resulted in SpiceRack and me getting to town a little earlier than expected, but with a solid plan for the next day that will make it all work out.
 But plans have little value out here.
 We’ll see…

-We allowed ourselves to sleep in a little without an alarm off any sort.
+We allowed ourselves to sleep in a little without an alarm of any sort.
 I needed the extra rest after hiking late last night.
-We were on the trail again around 7am, collecting icy water shortly after, then cutting a switchback to dodge a moose on trail less than a mile after that.
+We were on the trail again around 7am, collecting icy water shortly after, then cutting a switchback to dodge a moose on trail.
 A cold stroll through an intimate valley followed.
 Shades of fall touched the meadow and trail.
 Yellow grass, red leaves.

 Warm sun and sweet views from the pass at 11,470ft.
 I followed Spice on switchbacks down into another basin, red and green hills in the midst of their seasonal transitions all around.
 It was beautiful, but I have to admit that it looked better through my sunglasses for some reason.